 Center for Economic Studies (CES)

-CES is an independent institute within the Faculty of Economics of Ludwig-Maximilians-Universität Munich.
+CES is an independent institute within the Faculty of Economics of Ludwig-Maximilians-Universität Munich, founded by Hans-Werner Sinn.
 It brings together economists from all over the world for discussion and exchange of knowledge and ideas and promotes contacts with their Munich colleagues.
+Its academic activities are supervised by a Scentific Advisory Board, currently chaired by Rick va nder Ploeg.

 Aims and Purposes

 CES invites visiting professors and scholars to do their research in Munich and to teach in the faculty's graduate programme.
-Since the institute was founded in 1991, more than 640 long term visitors came to Munich.
+Since the institute was founded in 1991, more than 730 long term visitors came to Munich.
 These visitors set the basis for the CESifo Research Network.
-The combined international expertise of the council members guidelines the center's visiting scholars programme.
+The combined international expertise of the council members guidelines the Center's visiting scholars programme.

 Since its foundation, CES has substantially enlarged its own research group.
 Its research concentrates on Public Finance aspects of the economy, but includes many diverging fields of economics.